-- To find reasons for dizziness, fatigue, palpitations or fainting.
+- Find reasons for dizziness, fatigue, palpitations or fainting.

-- To detect slow heart beat rate or fast beat rate.
+- Detect slow heart beat rate or fast beat rate.

-- To monitor chest pain that does not occur due to exercise,
+- Monitor chest pain that does not occur due to exercise,

-- To check if the pacemaker on you is working properly.
+- Check if the pacemaker on you is working properly.

-- To analyse the effectiveness of the medications given to you for heart conditions like cardiac arrhythmia.
+- Analyse the effectiveness of the medications given to you for heart conditions like cardiac arrhythmia.

-- To assess the risk of cardiac events after a heart attack or any other heart condition you are suffering from.
+- Assess the risk of cardiac events after a heart attack or any other heart condition you are suffering from.

-What is the procedure followed in Holter Testing?
+What is the procedure followed in Holter Monitor Testing?

-What are the precautions to be taken while wearing Holter Monitor?
+Precautions to be taken while wearing Holter Monitor

 You can carry out your usual activities with following exceptions: